 At Children’s National Hospital, our pediatric hearing and speech specialists diagnose, treat and care for children with hearing, speech, language and feeding disorders.
 We understand the impact that these conditions have on a child’s day-to-day life.

 Difficulties with communication can occur when simple things such as hearing the speech of others, understanding the teacher or asking for help can become a source of frustration.
 Our aim is to provide support and resources to assist with the social, educational and emotional challenges that can accompany these types of disorders.

-Choosing the Children's National Hearing and Speech Center
+Choosing Children's National for Hearing and Speech Care

-Our team offers comprehensive speech and hearing care – from screening infants’ hearing to evaluating a child’s voice quality to developing customized treatments and training.
-Our doctors are researchers, teachers and leaders in hearing, speech and language specialties.
-They offer complete care, from early screenings and intervention to sophisticated medical and surgical solutions to complex problems.
-They work with other experts to study related conditions that can affect your child’s ability to hear and communicate well.
+Our team offers comprehensive hearing, speech, language and feeding care – from screening infants’ hearing to evaluating a child’s voice quality to developing customized treatment, management and parent or caregiver training.
+Our specialists are researchers, teachers and leaders in hearing, speech, language and feeding specialties.
+We offer complete care, from early screenings and intervention to sophisticated solutions to complex problems.

-We also pay close attention to the emotional frustrations of children struggling with lost or diminished abilities.
-We’ll help your child learn, heal and grow while adjusting to challenges, such as new treatments or assistive devices.
+We pay close attention to the emotional frustrations of children struggling with lost or diminished abilities.
+We will help your child learn, heal and grow while adjusting to new ways of communicating with treatments or assistive devices.